 Jonathan is Founding Partner and Chief Creative Officer of Pearlfisher, a leading international creative agency.
 Having designed some of the world’s most loved challenger and iconic brands, Jonathan believes that good design can shape a better future and he has won numerous awards for his work.
 An advocate of the power of creativity to inspire change, Jonathan is inspired by design thinking and the challenger ideas adopted by The Haller Foundation to make change and realise innovation, improving both lives and the environment.

-Dany is the youngest son of Rene Haller.
-He is involved hands on in Haller Kenya.
-Dany was raised with his father’s innovative ideas and practises.
+Dany is the youngest son of René Haller and was raised with his father’s innovative ideas and practises.
 He has a Bsc in Biology & Economics and an MSc in Aquaculture.
-Dany runs his own successful business, a crocodile farm in the Tana River Delta, and volunteers his time regular to ensure smooth running and oversight of Haller Kenya Projects.
+Alongside running his own successful business, a crocodile farm in the Tana River Delta, Dany is involved hands on with Haller and volunteers his time regular to ensure the smooth running and oversight of Haller Kenya Projects.

 Born and raised in Kenya, Guido is René Haller’s eldest son.
 He grew up immersed in the world of his father’s explorations and experiments, leading to Guido receiving a Masters degree in Zoological Sciences from Stirling University.
 A career in investment banking has taken him to the Far East, Switzerland and London, where he met Louise Piper.
 He is an active intellectual and financial supporter of Dr Haller’s work.